105304039/docker_django_admin/README.md

 # docker_django_admin
 ## Description
 Packing a Django 1.8.19 project where the Dockerfile helps download the related dependencies and set the password of superuser.
+The Django project is created from the [tutorial](https://djangogirlstaipei.gitbooks.io/django-girls-taipei-tutorial/content/).

 ## Main Question